F41zK4r1m/jenkins-user-dumper/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+**Legal Disclaimer**
+> This tool is intended for **authorized security assessments** and **educational purposes** only.
+Always obtain proper authorization before testing any systems.
+Misuse of this tool for unauthorized access is strictly prohibited.

 ## License 📄
 Distributed under the MIT License.
 See `LICENSE` for more information.